dragonriderjjj/MedFuse/README.md

 - CUDA out of memory
   - Reduce batch size in config’s dataloader settings or select a smaller GPU via -d.
 - FileNotFoundError for data
-  - Align dataset.data_path with your actual folder (./data vs ./data/data).
+  - Align dataset.data_path with your actual folder.

 Data access notes:
 - MI3 requires a PhysioNet license.